Louisiana Tech University College of Engineering and Science

-The College of Engineering and Science (COES) is one of five colleges at Louisiana Tech University.
-The roots of the College date back to the founding of Louisiana Tech in 1894 when the Department of Mechanics was created.
-Today, the college includes twenty-five programs, fourteen undergraduate, seven master's, and four doctoral programs.
+The College of Engineering and Science (COES) is one of five colleges at Louisiana Tech University, a public research university in Ruston, Louisiana.
+The roots of the college date back to the founding of Louisiana Tech in 1894 when the Department of Mechanics was created.
+Today, the college includes twenty-five degree-granting programs: fourteen undergraduate, seven master's, and four doctoral programs.
 College programs are located on the Louisiana Tech campus in Ruston, Louisiana.
-In addition, courses are offered at the CenturyLink Headquarters in Monroe, Louisiana, at Barksdale Air Force Base, in Bossier City, Louisiana, and at the Louisiana Tech Shreveport Center, in Shreveport Louisiana.
+In addition, courses are offered at the CenturyLink Headquarters in Monroe, Louisiana, at Barksdale Air Force Base, in Bossier City, Louisiana, and at the Louisiana Tech Shreveport Center in Shreveport, Louisiana.

-The College of Engineering and Science at Louisiana Tech offers a hands-on, integrated education “Living with the Lab” approach to learning that provides students with a project-based background in engineering and science.